rscherrer/simarray/README.md

 ./simarray.py --folder pars/ --replicates 3
 ```

-Creates 3 replicate folders for each parameter combination, appending `r1`, `r2` and `r3` at the end of the names of each one.
+Creates 3 replicate folders for each parameter combination, appending the replicate identifier `r1`, `r2` and `r3` at the end of the names of each one.
 To change the replicate identifier, use the `--replicate-prefix` argument.

 ### Batching